rapidsai/spark-examples/docs/kubernetes.md

 \* Kubernetes logs may not be nicely formatted since `stdout` and `stderr` are not kept separately

 \* The timings in this Getting Started guide are only illustrative.
+Please see our [release announcement](https://medium.com/rapids-ai/nvidia-gpus-and-apache-spark-one-step-closer-2d99e37ac8fd) for official benchmarks.